 The iPhone camera performs really well outdoors in natural light, so it’s perfect for taking landscape photographs.

 I used to carry a small portable light with me to try and create even light in my food photos.
 With the newer iPhones, you really don’t need another light source unless the location is very dim.
 Unfortunately, as good as the iPhone is, a key limitation is shooting in dim light.
 However, if you have good lighting or natural light, you can compose your shots with confidence.
+Try using the portrait mode when taking photographs of food and drink.

 The Takeaway